spatie/laravel-permission/docs/basic-usage/middleware.md

 }
 ```

-Or, like in prior versions, you can register it in the constructor:
+In Laravel 10 and older, you can register it in the constructor:
 ```php
 public function __construct()
 {